 Key Points

-- The derivative of a function at a point is defined as
+- The derivative of a function at is defined as An alternative but equivalent definition of the derivative is

 - If a function is differentiable, then it is continuous.
 The contrapositive of this statement (which is logically equivalent and consequently equally true) is that a function is not differentiable at the points where it is discontinuous.